 Chewing tobacco and snuff

-Spit tobacco, also known as chewing tobacco and snuff, are forms of tobacco that are
+Spit tobacco, also known as chewing tobacco and snuff, is a form of tobacco that is

 put between the cheek and gum.
 Chewing tobacco can be in the form of leaf tobacco

-Snuff is a powdered form of tobacco, usually sold in cans.
-The nicotine is released
+or plug tobacco.
+Snuff is a powdered form of tobacco and usually sold in cans.
+The

-chemicals including nicotine are ingested.
-More than 28 cancer-causing chemicals have
+chemicals, including nicotine, are ingested.
+More than 25 cancer-causing chemicals

-Chewing tobacco and snuff can cause cancer in the cheek, gums, and lips.
-Like a pipe,
+Chewing tobacco and snuff can cause cancer in the mouth, cheek, tongue, and gums.

-cancer often occurs where the tobacco is held in the mouth.
-Cancer caused by "smokeless"
+Just as with a pipe, cancer often starts where the tobacco is held in the mouth.
+Cancer

 How do cigarettes and cigars compare?

-Compared with nonsmokers, regular cigar smokers are 4 to 10 times more likely to die
+Compared with non-smokers, regular cigar smokers are 4 to 10 times more likely to

-Cigar smokers may spend an hour or more smoking 1 large cigar that can contain the
+Cigar smokers may spend an hour or more smoking 1 cigar.
+One large cigar can contain

-same amount of nicotine as a full pack of cigarettes.
-Furthermore, even unlit cigars,
+the same amount of nicotine as a full pack of cigarettes.

-Secondhand smoke from cigars contain toxins and cancer-causing agents (carcinogens)
+Secondhand smoke from cigars contains toxins and cancer-causing agents (carcinogens),

 The American Cancer Society and the American Lung Association offer the following